 Your feedback should also be based on observations you have made or had reported to you, i.e. determine fact over potential fiction: not interpretations of what you think might have happened, as you may end up making entirely incorrect assumptions that will only serve to aggravate the situation.

-I’m sure you’ve had the “Me-Too” conversation with someone you know, and you’ll know how frustrating it is.
+I’m sure you’ve had the “that’s nothing” conversation with someone you know, and you’ll know how frustrating it is.
 Well, it’s doubly-frustrating to hear it from the person who’s supposed to be providing you with feedback.

 There is merit in relating to the individual, but not to out do them by comparison.
 Keep focused and understand them, as opposed to more clearly define your position of authority.